mflynx/movie-browser/README.md

   - Create an account on https://www.themoviedb.org/

-  - Generate an API key (as described here : [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
+  - Generate an API key (as described [here](https://developers.themoviedb.org/3/getting-started/introduction).
 Use version 3 of the API as its authentication mechanism is simpler than v4)

   - Create a file named `.env` and inside declare this variable: